-The Ministry of Environment, Permit and Authorization Service Bureau (PASB) administers the processing of permit and commercial licencing applications.
+The Ministry of Forests, Lands and Natural Resource Operations, Permit and Authorization Service Bureau (PASB) administers the processing of permit and commercial licence applications under the Wildlife Act.,

 Fish and wildlife commercial licensing programs include angling guiding, guide outfitting, transporting and trapping.
 Wildlife permitting includes more than 70 permit types such as authorizations to export wildlife, to release an animal from captivity, to possess dead wildlife, etc.